Former WWE Star Barbie Blank Celebrates Her Birthday In Racy See-Through Bodysuit & Suspenders

 She topped off the get-up with some suspenders and gold earrings that complemented her blond hair, which was tied into a giant braided ponytail.

 The first snap saw the model standing face-on to the camera, providing a clear shot of her enviable figure.
-She rested her right hand on her hips as she struck a confident pose, boasting a mysterious expression on her face.
+She rested her right hand on her hips as she struck a confident pose while boasting a mysterious expression on her face.

 In the following video, Blank stood side-on to the camera and whipped her hair back and forth in slow-motion.
-The shot provided her fans with a shot of her pert derriere, and she ended the clip by smiling into the camera.
+The shot provided her fans with a view of her pert derriere, and she ended the clip by smiling into the camera.

 Blank revealed that she was a "bada**" and a "Barbie" in the accompanying caption, while also noting that it was her birthday.
 This prompted her admirers, friends and peers to flock to the comments section and bestow her with happy wishes.

-The uploads have received over 54,000 likes as of this writing, along with an abundance of compliments in the replies section.
+The uploads have received over 54,000 likes as of this writing, along with an abundance of compliments.
 Most of her admirers simply sent her good vibes on her special day, though others were clearly more focused on her fashion style and beauty.

-Danielle Moinet — another former WWE superstar who’s no stranger to blowing people’s minds with her social media uploads — made an appearance via her Instagram to convey her excitement.
+Danielle Moinet -- another former WWE superstar who's no stranger to blowing people's minds with her social media uploads -- made an appearance via her Instagram to express her excitement.

 "Girl where you going lookin' like this?
 People are not ready," she wrote.